eBay/fluid/README.md

 #Fluid
-A library of frontend web components designed to be used across devices.
+A library of frontend web components designed by eBay to be used across devices.